Member wellbeing

 Lifeline Aotearoa: free and confidential community helplines answered by qualified counsellors and trained volunteers – available 24 hours a day, seven days a week.

-Mental Health Foundation of New Zealand: a comprehensive list of helplines and services available in New Zealand that offer support, information and help.
+Mental Health Foundation of New Zealand: a comprehensive list of helplines and services available in NZ that offer support, information and help.

 Tools and digital resources